vggitlab/esxi-Deploy_Ansible-Docker-PXE/README.md

 # Prerequisites

-PXE Deployment server must have access to the Internet.
+PXE server must have access to the Internet.

-PXE Deployment server and ESXi host should be placed on the same network.
+PXE server and ESXi host should be placed on the same network.

 # How to use